LEASE: Offline Preference-based Reinforcement Learning with High Sample Efficiency: Policy Learning

 Most offline RL algorithms are based on Eq. (\ref{eq_1}).
 They proposed various algorithms to solve the problem of distribution shift.
 In an offline PbRL setting, the reward is unknown to the agent, and the accuracy of the reward model directly influences the performance of the policy.
 Moreover, the unlabeled data are generated through the current policy interaction with the learned transition model.
 The learned policy affects the distribution of the generated unlabeled preference dataset.
 In practical implementation, the policy, $Q$-function, reward and transition model are parameterized by related neural networks $\pi_\theta$, $Q_\omega$, $R_{\psi}$ and $T_{\phi}$, respectively.

 Algorithm \ref{alg1} gives pseudo-code for \texttt{LEASE}.
 The goal of \texttt{LEASE} is to learn a better reward model $R_{\psi}$ from a smaller labeled preference dataset $\mathcal{D}_l$ and learn a better policy $\pi_\theta$ from an offline dataset $\mathcal{D}_{\text{offline}}$ without interaction with the environment.
 The key to \texttt{LEASE} is how to train the reward model in the policy learning process.
-The proposed algorithmic framework comprises three key components: reward model training, transition model training, and policy training.
-Initially, the transition model is trained using limited offline datasets, while the reward model undergoes pretraining with a small-scale preference dataset.
-The reward update condition is triggered when the number of unlabeled data in the buffer reaches its maximum capacity.
-Subsequently, the policy training phase commences.
-During this phase, the transition model is periodically employed to generate unlabeled synthetic data, and the reward model undergoes iterative updates to enhance its performance.
+The proposed algorithmic framework comprises three key components: reward model training, transition model training, and policy training. \ttx{Initially, the transition model is trained on a limited offline dataset, whereas the reward model is pretrained using a small-scale preference dataset.
+The reward update mechanism is activated once the volume of unlabeled data in the buffer reaches its upper capacity limit.
+Subsequently, the policy training phase is initiated.
+In this phase, the transition model is periodically leveraged to generate unlabeled synthetic data, and the reward model undergoes iterative updates to further boost its performance.}